Daeer-Projects/Converter.Temperature/README.md

 E.g.:

-From a float type with a value close to the max value of a float, converted from celsius to fahrenheit.
-As a fahrenheit value is greater than the celsius value, then we can't convert correctly.
+From a float type with a value close to the max value of a float, converted from Celsius to Fahrenheit.
+Because a Fahrenheit value is greater than the celsius value, then we can't convert correctly.

-Should this throw an exception, or just return the original value?
+Should this throw an exception or just return the original value?

 Well, returning the same value would seem like all is well, even though the converted value is wrong.
-Thinking about this means, that for me, it should throw an exception for the calling application to handle.
+Thinking about this means that for me, it should throw an exception for the calling application to handle.

-If anyone has any better ideas, then, I would be willing to change this behaviour.
+If anyone has any better ideas, then I would be willing to change this behaviour.

 ## How to use